-After Major League Soccer released 17 of the 2026 season's kits earlier today, Hudson River Blue convened a group of fashion experts and historians to discuss the uniforms and objectively rate their merits.
+Yesterday, we Power Ranked the 17 kits after Major League Soccer released ahead of the 2026 season.
+Now, we're adding the 13 remaining 2026 MLS kits that dropped earlier this morning.
+Hudson River Blue convened a group of fashion experts and historians to discuss the uniforms and objectively rate their merits.

 1) Dead Kit, San Jose Earthquakes

-2) Rooted in Austin, Austin FC
+3) Rooted in Austin, Austin FC

 A masterful take on the classic Austin kit.
 Digging the lighter green, the graphic badge, the white shorts.

-3) All Nations Kit, New York City FC
+4) All Nations Kit, New York City FC

-The shirt and shorts are just OK on their own, but it's the bright orange socks (not pictured) that tie it all together.
-Enough of the monochrome uni: This is the age of the high-contrast kit.
+The shirt and shorts are just OK on their own, but it's the bright orange socks (not pictured) that tie it all together a-la the French national team, only with the colors of the flag of New York City.

-4) Sunken Treasure, Orlando City
+5) Sunken Treasure Kit, Orlando City

 Orlando is leaning into the LA Lakers color scheme, and we're here for it.

-5) Civic Stadium Kit, Portland Timbers
+6) Civic Stadium Kit, Portland Timbers

 It's not easy for a soccer shirt to pull off a light shade.
 The arch motif celebrates the 100th year of Providence Park.

-6) Unprecedented Unity Kit, San Diego FC
+9) Unprecedented Unity Kit, San Diego FC

 The name is a mouthful, but the kit is an upgrade over the vanilla all-white 2025 away kit.